ivangeevo/sturdy-trees/# Changelog.md

 # <center>Sturdy Trees</center>

+## v1.5.2
++ Fixed a bug with trees from other mods where their bottom part would not generate.
+This should allow compatibility with other mods to generate normally without missing "trunks".

 ## v1.5.1
 + Fixed version requirement for BTWR-SL
 + Updated the mod to Fabric API 0.114.0 && BTWR-SL v0.40